scottwrobinson/camo/README.md

 ```

 ### Declaring Your Document
-All models must inherit from `Document`, which handles much of the interface to your backend NoSQL database.
+All models must inherit from the `Document` class, which handles much of the interface to your backend NoSQL database.

 ```javascript
 var Document = require('camo').Document;